 A conversation with ourselves

 Appreciation of art begins within you.
-You may or may not have to go to the other side of the world.
+You don't need to reach the other side of the world.
 That's just what it took for me.
 I had reached a turning point.
 Recent life events had me feeling grateful.
 In a faraway, unworldly place, away from all that which had sculpted my former self-image, I was open to thinking and observing differently.
-Naoshima pulled my thinking far from where it could ever again return to in a resting state.
+Naoshima pulled my thinking far from where it could ever again return, to a new resting state.

 Building a unique appreciation for contemporary art is extremely difficult.
 We see what we recognise and aspire to in the world.
 Our critique is only ever going to be a reflection of our reality.
 But what are these foundations built upon?
 Our expectations are all primed through popular entertainment such as Hollywood films and age-old human achievements.
 Unlike the majority of entertainment, Contemporary art is often not passive.
 It may be unfinished, uncomfortable, or alive.
 Its dialogue may be difficult to comprehend and require further intensive inquiry.
 Artists necessarily must often work far ahead of accepted forms of communication, and in this way, they are prophetic.
-Before Naoshima, I didn't enter galleries because I thought them full of nonsense.
-After Naoshima, ironically, I saw abstractions in artworks being the only thing which might transcend nonsense.
+Before Naoshima, I didn't enter galleries because I thought them nonsense.
+After Naoshima, their abstractions seemed the only thing which might transcend sense.

-I wasn't looking for a change, but I was open to it inside myself like never before.
+I wasn't looking for a change, but I was open to it.
 I have since learned I can't predict similar occasions, but I can prepare.
-Every day presents an opportunity, through art or otherwise, to be thrown outside our accepted appreciation.
+Every day presents an opportunity, through art or otherwise, to be thrown beyond outside our accepted appreciations.
 Whether alive or inanimate, I consider every next encounter as an open-ended story for both parties.
 After all, to ourselves, now is all that matters.
-Artworks can be excellent philosophical vehicles of thinking.
-Next time you engage with a work of art, challenge yourself by playing devil's advocate.
+Every work of art, ask yourself anew.

 References: